The Most Important Fish in the Sea that Most People Don’t Know”

 Atlantic menhaden are common fish in estuaries and coastal waters from Nova Scotia to northern Florida.
 Menhaden are small, flat-bodied, fish with deeply forked tails.
 They have bright silver scales, and are characterized by a series of smaller dark spots behind the main, black humeral spot.

 Adult and juvenile menhaden form large, near-surface schools, primarily in estuaries and nearshore ocean waters from early spring through early winter.
 By summer, menhaden schools stratify by size and age along the coast, with older and larger menhaden found farther north.
-During fall-early winter, menhaden of all sizes and ages migrate south to waters off the North Carolina Coast.
+During fall-early winter, menhaden of all sizes and ages migrate south to waters off the North Carolina Coast, though this migration might be changing due to global warming and warmer waters in bays and estuaries supporting some degree of menhaden population to exist year-round.

 Why Are Menhaden the Most Important Fish in the Sea???